CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

 5. Repeat the step 4 for web **app-<inject key="DeploymentID" enableCopy="false"></inject>-pf**.

-      In the Web app—pf select Overview (1) and then click on Browse (2).
 6. In the Web **app-<inject key="DeploymentID" enableCopy="false"></inject>-pf** select **Overview (1)** and then click on **Browse (2)**.

    ![Access Your VM and Lab Guide](../media/pic4.png)